Go back to Blogs

 Child custody laws differ by state and whether you are married or unmarried, but all states do want what is in the best interests of the child.
 Shared parenting has been linked to better outcomes for children of all ages across a wide range of emotional, behavioral and physical health measures, according to findings published by Linda Nielsen

 , a Wake Forest University professor who analyzed 60 studies spanning multiple decades and numerous countries.

-- Limits mobility — Co-parenting may limit your mobility.
-If you and your spouse are both committed to being in your child’s life, then you will need to be in relative proximity to one another.
-This can be especially difficult if one parent has a demanding travel schedule, is relocated or loses his or her job.
+.
+If you and your co-parent are both committed to being in your child’s life, then you will need to be in relative proximity to one another.
+This can be especially difficult if one parent has a demanding travel schedule, is deployed, is relocated, or loses their job.

 TalkingParents blogs are for informational purposes only and should not be construed as legal advice.
 Always consult with a qualified attorney regarding legal matters.